tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 mins)

+Welcome students to the first Pandas day and give students a brief history of Pandas, an overview of its advantages, and why its useful for FinTech professionals.
+Address the following as talking points.

-Welcome students to the first Pandas day, Today they will start discovering one of the most powerful libraries on python to analyse and manipulate data, so remark to the class that using Pandas is one of the most important superpowers as FinTech professionals.
+* Pandas is currently one of the most powerful libraries on Python.
+Because of this, it is one of the most important superpowers students can have as FinTech professionals.
+Instead of re-inventing the wheel and writing their own code, students will be able to leverage Pandas' repository of functions.

+* History:

-Mention to the class the fact that Pandas was created by [Wes McKinney](https://en.wikipedia.org/wiki/Wes_McKinney) to offer a high performance and flexible tool for performing quantitative analysis on financial data.
+  * Pandas was created by Wes McKinney to offer a high performance and flexible tool for performing quantitative analysis on financial data.
+Since 2008, Pandas has been used to manipulate, analyze, and visualize financial data.

+* Advantages:

-Explain that Pandas provides many advantages over Excel through it's data structures and built-in functions for analyzing data.
+  * Pandas provides many advantages over Excel through it's data structures and built-in functions for analyzing data.

+  * Pandas doesn't require users to have to know formulas.
+Common financial calculations and formulas are made available to Pandas users as functions.

+  * Pandas offers functions that ensure data is clean and ready for analytic use.

+  * Pandas functions range from simple arithmetic to complex statistics.
+This allows users to automate most, if not all, financial calculations.
+Instead of writing the formula in a cell or calculating by hand, users just need to make a function call (i.e. `pct_change` to calculate daily returns for an investment).

 Explain to students that they have already installed Pandas through Anaconda, so they don't need to install additional libraries by now.
 However, if they have issues running Pandas then they can use a free notebook by [Google Colab](https://colab.research.google.com/) and troubleshoot their installation with a TA during a break or office hours.

+End the welcome activity with a review of the homework instructions.
+Get students excited about learning Pandas by previewing the skills and work they will accomplish by the end of the week.
+Place emphasis on calculating investment returns/profit over time, as well as plot visualizations.

-### 2. Instructor Do: why Pandas (5 mins)
+### 2. Instructor Do: Why Pandas (5 mins)

 **Files:**